earacena/realtime-chat-backend/README.md

 # realtime-chat-backend

 ## Description
 The backend for a realtime chat web application written in Typescript.
+Deployed live [here]()

+The frontend repository of this project can be found [here](https://github.com/earacena/forum-app-frontend).

+### Routes
+  * /api/login
+  * /api/messages
+  * /api/requests
+  * /api/users

 ### Technologies
   * Typescript